lukegiuff/DrBulelaniJili/content/about.md

 Dr. Jili has advised leading think tanks, governments, firms, and watchdog organizations, including the American Bar Association, OpenAI, the French government, Freedom House, the UK Foreign, Commonwealth & Development Office, the U.S. State Department, the United Nations, and the Center for Strategic and International Studies.

-His writing has appeared in journals and outlets such as African Affairs, Nature, Theory, Culture & Society, Mail & Guardian, Africa Is a Country, The Elephant, South China Morning Post, African Centre for Strategic Studies, Politico, Lawfare, Tech Policy Press, East Asia Forum, and The Economist.
+His writing has appeared in journals and outlets such as African Affairs, Nature, Theory, Culture & Society, Financial Times, Mail & Guardian, Africa Is a Country, The Elephant, South China Morning Post, African Centre for Strategic Studies, Politico, Lawfare, Tech Policy Press, East Asia Forum, and The Economist.
 He is a frequent speaker at international conferences in South Africa, the Netherlands, South Korea, the UK, India, Switzerland, and Australia.

 His current book project, Digital Sovereignty in Postcolonial Africa: The Spread of Chinese Surveillance Tools and the Leasing of African Sovereignty*,* withStanford University Press, draws on two years of ethnographic fieldwork in Nairobi.